Fact Sheet 2022-2023

 Milltown is a small, tightly knit community of 7,000 residents, located in western Middlesex County.
 Our community is easily accessible, positioned between the New Jersey Turnpike and US Route 1, very close to Rutgers University.
 As the name implies, the early history of Milltown generated around the production mills, which were powered by harnessing the waters of the Lawrence Brook as it flowed into the Mill Pond.
 Mill Pond still exists in the center of town.
 Now our mills have been transformed into businesses and residential units, and our town thrives with services, shops, churches and stores.
 Milltown features residential housing of every type; single family homes, multi–family dwellings and apartments/condominiums.
 Milltown has approximately 2,400 housing units, and while land for new building is relatively limited, growth is seen from some new housing developments and in real estate turnover from mature families to families with school–age children.
 Milltown appeals as an attractive and affordable place to live in Middlesex County, and real estate sales reflect this.

-The District is home to two thriving schools, serving our K– 8 population, with an average total of 765 students.
-Our younger students attend Parkview School, which was refurbished and expanded in 1997, including playground equipment from our PTA and new equipment for our preschoolers.
+The District is home to two thriving schools, serving our K–8 population, with an average total of 778 students.
+Our younger students attend Parkview School, which was refurbished and expanded in 1997, including playground equipment from our PTO and new equipment for our preschoolers.
 Parkview School houses our PreK-3 classes.
-Students in grades 4 through 8 attend Joyce Kilmer School in the center of town; grades 4 and 5 are structured in a self–contained organization, with language arts and math teams Grades 6 through 8 are departmentalized, suitable to middle– school education.
-Joyce Kilmer School includes a multi–media technology classroom, a media center, and a mobile computer lab acquired in spring 2007 through the generous efforts of the Milltown PTO.
+Students in grades 4 through 8 attend Joyce Kilmer School in the center of town; grades 4 and 5 are structured in a self–contained organization, with language arts and math teams Grades 6 through 8 are departmentalized, suitable to middle–school education.
+Joyce Kilmer School includes a multi–media technology classroom, a media center, and a STEM Lab.
 Through a formal send–receive contract, approved by the Department of Education, our high school students are sent on a tuition basis to Spotswood High School.
-Our 2019-2020 operating budget of $17.7million supports Parkview School and Joyce Kilmer School, as well as the tuition for students attending Spotswood High School.
+Our operating budget supports Parkview School and Joyce Kilmer School, as well as the tuition for students attending Spotswood High School.

 Technology supports our strong initiative in 21st century learning that provides our students with educational tools and informational resources that support and enhance curriculum.
-The District’s technology programs flourish under the direction of the Superintendent and leadership of Technology Director, Mr. Tafari Anderson.
-Each school enjoys wireless computer access, and the District provides experiences with technology through mobile devices available in every classroom for all students and technology courses scheduled in the computer labs.
+The District’s technology includes 1:1 devices for all students with additional classroom computers for small group instruction and staff.
+Each school enjoys wireless computer access, and the District provides experiences with technology through virtual reality carts and integrated instructional software available in every grade for all students.
 Milltown Public Schools is a registered Google domain.
-Teachers and students have access to a secure Google environment that allows access to all The District implements a progressive Technology Plan, which requires accountability for cost–effective upgrades of the computers in each classroom, as well as ongoing maintenance of our three, well–equipped technology labs.
+Teachers and students have access to a secure Google environment that allows access to all The District implements a progressive Technology Plan, which requires accountability for cost–effective upgrades of computers, ongoing maintenance and equitable accessibility to digital learning and online information.

 The District enjoys the support of an active PTO, Milltown Education Foundation, and community involvement.
 The Superintendent solicits public input through an annual needs assessment, strategic planning process and public forums on a variety of topics to maintain a transparent, collaborative decision-making culture.
 We are justifiably proud of the achievements of our students and our staff, of the community involvement and spirit within our schools, and of our culture that focuses on the growth, development and well-being of our students.